 - Campus Life

-The Capstone Project is a graduate requirement aimed at creating a significant piece of research and/or creative work.
-In Literature and Creative Writing, this can take the form of a thesis project: for example, an analysis and discussion, participation within an ongoing theoretical debate, or creative composition.
-The Capstone experience culminates in the public presentation of the student project during the Capstone festival and a Capstone defense.
+The Capstone Project is a graduation requirement aimed at creating a significant piece of research and/or creative work.
+In Literature and Creative Writing, this project can take the form of a scholarly thesis or a creative composition.
+The Capstone experience culminates in a Capstone defense and the public presentation of the student project during the Capstone festival.

 The Capstone Project in Literature represents the culmination of a student's work as a Literature major.
 It is a substantial work of written scholarship that enables a student to explore and make a scholarly contribution to areas of particular personal interest.
 Students are expected to work on the Capstone project throughout the senior year and, ideally, to conduct research during the previous summer.
 The final project should be a polished and professional example of scholarly research and writing at its best.

 The Capstone Project in Creative Writing draws on the work that students have done both in Creative Writing workshops and courses in Literature.
 These projects may take the form of a novel; a collection of short stories, poems, or personal essays; a play; a screenplay; or a similarly substantial creative endeavor.
 Students are expected to work on the Capstone project throughout the senior year and, if necessary, to conduct research during the previous summer.

 The Literature and Creative Writing program recommend that students complete four of their five required courses before studying abroad.
 Students use their first study-away semester to explore the breadth of NYU’s global liberal arts curriculum and to seek courses that complement their literary studies.
 Students who choose to apply for a second semester abroad should do so in consultation with their major advisor, who will help them take into account their possible capstone topic or other academic endeavors.
 All students planning to be away in spring of junior year should meet with the Literature and Creative Writing Program Head in the fall semester to discuss a capstone plan.